 “I’m not saying we’ve arrived, but we’re certainly enjoying the journey.
 We’re celebrating and working hard,” Justin said.

 And they’ll have to continue to work hard to meet the expectations and goals they have for themselves.
-Justin is passionate about making an impact not only in the industry, but also the community.
+Justin is passionate about making an impact not only in the industry but also in the community.
 Their team is meeting with the city of Detroit to discuss the blight program and what it can do to protect taxpayer dollars and clean up illegal dumping.
 He’s excited to see a path forward that can help his community and his business.